Loksta8/AntSimulation/README_DEBUG_FOR_DEVELOPERS.md

     ```bash
     mkdir build
     cd build
-    cmake ..
+    cmake .. # Configures CMake using the default options.
+FetchContent will download and build SFML.
     make -j$(nproc) # -j$(nproc) uses all available processor cores for faster compilation
     ```

 4.  **Run the Simulation ▶️**:
-    The executable will be in `build/bin/` with the font copied over.
+    The executable (`main`) will be in `build/bin/`.
+    The `Vertiky.ttf` font and `verification.txt` are copied directly to your `build/` directory for convenience.
+    To run the simulation from the `build` directory:
     ```bash
+    cd build
     ./bin/main
     ```